mtorpey/mtorpey.github.io/_pages/about.md

  * [Computing with Congruences on Finite 0-Simple Semigroups](files/mt5991-report.pdf)
    (2014-05-19, MT5991 Professional Skills for Mathematical Scientists)

-From September 2019 I will be an associate lecturer (education-focused) in the school.

 My Research
 ===========

-My main interest is in computational semigroup theory; across the period of my MSc and PhD I contributed to the [GAP](http://www.gap-system.org/) computational algebra system, and in particular to the [Semigroups](http://gap-packages.github.io/Semigroups/) and [Digraphs](http://www-groups.mcs.st-and.ac.uk/~jamesm/digraphs.php) packages for GAP.
-One particular area of my focus is on computing semigroup congruences; I have written and implemented a number of algorithms for this in the Semigroups package.
+My main research interest is in computational algebra; across the period of my MSc and PhD I contributed to the [GAP](http://www.gap-system.org/) computational algebra system, and in particular to the [Semigroups](http://gap-packages.github.io/Semigroups/) and [Digraphs](http://www-groups.mcs.st-and.ac.uk/~jamesm/digraphs.php) packages for GAP.
+One particular area of my focus has been on computing semigroup congruences; I have written and implemented a number of algorithms for this in the Semigroups package.
 Since submitting my thesis, I have also become a main author of the